 The volcanic fury of Deception Island was fully realized though, in the 1960s, when the volcano erupted and destroyed the research bases on the island.
 Today, there are just two bases that brave the weather and the volcanic activity, and that operate on the island.
-Even as a tourist, the risk of eruptions are high when visiting Deception Island, given the active nature of the volcano.
+Even as a tourist, the risk of eruptions is high when visiting Deception Island, given the active nature of the volcano.

 The Wildlife of Deception Island

 Despite the activity of the volcano, and the seemingly barren and isolated nature of the land here, Deception Island has a surprising variety and abundance of wildlife.
 One of the highlights of visiting the island on an Antarctic cruise is the opportunity to see unique species of birds and mammals during a shore excursion.